 Honesty: We believe in always being honest in dealing with our customers, suppliers and others and complying with all laws and regulations applicable to our business at all levels.

 Professionalism: We believe in providing our products and services in a prompt and professional manner, gaining the loyalty and trust of our employees, customers and suppliers.

 Core Values: We believe in certain “core values” centered upon ensuring quality throughout our products and organization for long-term growth and profitability.

-Attached is our updated Code of Business Conduct and Ethics (the “Ethics Code”).
+Below is our updated Code of Business Conduct and Ethics (the “Ethics Code”).
 The Ethics Code provides the framework by which the Company will maintain the highest ethical standards in the conduct of its business and is an integral part of implementing our vision of maximizing value in an ethical environment.

 Please review the Ethics Code regularly, as you are expected to adhere to each of the policies contained therein.

 The Ethics Code serves as a guideline and additionally each of us has a responsibility to use good ethical judgment in the conduct of the affairs of the Company.

 Each of us shall adhere to a high standard of business ethics and shall be sensitive to situations that may give rise to actual, as well as apparent, conflicts of interest.